Fact sheet: Capping—sediments

 Long-term considerations (following remediation work)

-The majority of failures in cap integrity occur within the first six months following cap placement (FCSAP, 2013).
-Post-placement of the cap, the natural environment will act on the sediment and the capping materials resulting in changes to the cap layers.
-Bioturbation, groundwater intrusion, contaminant migration, and erosion may all have an effect on the success of the cap.
-Periodic events, such as floods or water-level changes may also result in changes to the cap layers.
-Long-term success of contaminant capping is possible with continued monitoring and sampling of materials to evaluate cap effectiveness and integrity.
-Performance/maintenance monitoring programs should be funded for as long as the contaminant risk remains (this may be “in perpetuity”) to ensure that the following performance objectives are being achieved:
+Most cap integrity failures occur within the first six months following cap placement.
+Post-placement, the natural environment will act on sediments and the capping materials, resulting in changes to the cap layers.
+Bioturbation, groundwater intrusion, contaminant migration, and erosion may all influence the success of the cap.
+Periodic events, such as floods or water-level changes, may also result in changes to the cap layers.

 Implementing institutional controls (such as bans on dropping anchors or trawling within the capped area) may be necessary for capping success in locations where human activity is expected.
-The US EPA (2005) recommends annual checks of the physical integrity, as well as a survey of the entire area every five years.
+Therefore, it is recommended to carry out annual checks of the physical integrity and a survey of the entire area every five years.

 Secondary by-products and/or metabolites